alxjrvs/suindex/docs/GRANTS_AND_CHOICES.md

 - Nested choices enable complex selection chains
 - All data flows through normalized database schema
 - Live sheets hydrate entities with reference data and choices

+### Reference Guide for Future Additions

+**When to Add Grants**:
+- Entity automatically provides another entity when selected
+- Game rules say "grants", "gives", "provides", or "add to inventory"
+- Example: Ability that creates equipment grants that equipment

+**When to Add Choices**:
+- Entity requires player selection/customization
+- Game rules say "choose", "select", "name", "roll", or require player input
+- Examples: Name NPC, choose weapon type, roll for personality, select modification

+**When NOT to Add Grants/Choices**:
+- Entity is a stat block or reference data (creatures, vehicles, NPC templates)
+- Entity is selected at character creation (classes, chassis)
+- Entity is metadata or lookup data (distances, roll tables, ability tree requirements)